 $50,000 profit/$70,000 capital = .71 or 71%

-For example, you could purchase a $100,000 home with a $20,000 down payment, and rent out the property for $1200 per month.
+For example, you could purchase a $100,000 home with a $20,000 down payment and rent out the property for $1200 per month.
 Depending on where and what you buy, you could receive approximately $5000 in annual rental income.
 If you put all that cash flow toward paying off the loan, you could have it paid off in 12 years.

-Let’s calculate that ROI.
-You put in $20,000.
-After 12 years, you own a $100,000 home outright.
+Let’s calculate the income property ROI.
+You put in $20,000, and after 12 years, you own a $100,000 home outright.

 $80,000 profit/ $20,000 = 4